Issah45/Arraylang/README.md

 # Arraylang
 In Arraylang, data is stored on a 16-bit 1 dimensional-stack (although it can be infinite with the `d` function).
-You can move through the stack and change values.\
+You can move through the stack and change values.
+Arraylang also has modes, which are used for loops and if statements\

 ## Commands
 `>` Moves to the next cell\